Youakim Moubarac: Expanded description

 In 1991, the decision of Pope John Paul II to convene a Synod in Rome for all Catholic Lebanese Churches cancelled his project.

 In 1992, he settled back in Paris where he resumed his academic work.

-Death and afterward
+Death and legacy

-Father Youakim died on May 24, 1995 in Montpellier, France.
+Youakim Moubarac died on May 24, 1995, in Montpellier, France.
 His burial took place at the graveyard of the Abbaye Notre-Dame-de-Jouarre, France.
 Fourteen years later, on August 25, 2009, his remains were transferred, according to his wish, to rest beside his relatives in Mar Youssef Church in Morh Kfarsghab.
-A solemn mass of requiem, in his home town of Kfarsghab was presided by the Maronite Patriarch Cardinal Mar Nasrallah Boutros Sfeir, honored by the presence of the Minister of Information, M. Tarek Mitri representing the President of the Lebanese Republic, General Michel Suleiman, the family and friends.
+A solemn Requiem Mass in his hometown of Kfarsghab was offered by Nasrallah Boutros Sfeir, Patriarch of the Maronite Church, and attended by Tarek Mitri representing the President of the Lebanese Republic, Michel Suleiman.